Location: Buenos Aires, Argentina and Santiago, Chile

 The program starts with a city tour and welcome dinner in Buenos Aires.
-The first week includes guest lectures and company visits in Buenos Aires and then the group transfers to Mendoza, Argentina for additional site visits.
-From Mendoza, the group will (tentatively) transfer to Santiago, Chile for the final days of the program where there will be additional guest lectures and company visits.
+The first week includes guest lectures and company visits in Buenos Aires and then the group transfers to Santiago, Chile for the second half of the program where there will be additional guest lectures and company visits.
 Included in the program is also time for a small amount of independent exploration in both Argentina and Chile.

 Please contact the Carlson Global Institute office if you woudl like to see a sample schedule.